 How Do I Go to Parambikulam Tiger Reserve?

-Parambikulam tiger reserve is at around 95 kilometers distance from Coimbatore, The entry point to Sanctuary is Anappadi.
-Thunakadavu is the headquarters of the Sanctuary at around 8 kilometers from Anappadi.
+Parambikulam tiger reserve is at around 95 kilometers distance from Coimbatore, The entry point to Sanctuary is situated at Anappadi.
+The headquarters of the Sanctuary is situated at Thunakadavu, around 8 kilometers distance from Anappadi.